kausaratg/Email_sender/README.md

-# Email_sender
-It sends mail to any email.
 # Email Sender
 This is a webapp that sends email by just adding the recepient email and the message.
 ## Description